EVX-01 is a personalized, peptide-based neoantigen cancer immunotherapy addressing metastatic melanoma.

 After (on the right): Scan following EVX-01 treatment showing complete response (complete elimination of tumor, no sign of cancer).
 The circle marks where the tumor was before treatment.

-Current product candidates
+Other product candidates

 EVX-02 is a novel, DNA-based cancer immunotherapy designed to induce a therapeutic immune response in the adjuvant setting in patients with Stage III and IV resected melanoma.